Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/hb.md

 _**Prerequisite:** Level 7+ Warlock, [Pact of the Chalice]_

-A creature of your choice can take a **:rsc-b: Bonus Action**{ .rsc } to drink from your Pact Chalice, gaining the effects of [:spell-lv4: Death Ward] spell.
+A creature of your choice can take a **:rsc-b: Bonus Action**{.rsc} to drink from your Pact Chalice, gaining the effects of [:spell-lv4: Death Ward] spell.
 Once used, you must finish a **:rest-long: Long Rest** to use this feature again.

 ---